 • Lima, OH: Hampton Inn (1 night)

-Travel by deluxe motorcoach crossing the border in Sarnia.
+Travel by motorcoach crossing the border in Sarnia.
 Get to know your fellow travellers over dinner in Lima, Ohio where you’ll stay overnight.

 Stay: Hampton Inn, Lima

 Continue your southward journey through Kentucky, before arriving in Nashville.
 Settle in at the Opryland Resort where you’ll spend the next three nights.
 An entire city under one roof, the resort offers you a multitude of shops, eateries, and activities.
 With nine acres of lush gardens and a river flowing through the resort, you can wander the water-themed hotel for hours and never see it all.

 Tonight you’ll head to the Grand Ole Opry for an evening performance.

 During your time in the Music City enjoy a city tour with a local guide.
 Then discover the legends of Music Row with a visit to RCA Studio B, Nashville’s only studio tour and explore the fascinating memorabilia at the Country Music Hall of Fame.
 You’ll also enjoy an evening holiday performance and dinner at the Gaylord Opryland Resort.

 To add even more excitement to your time in Nashville you will have the chance to celebrate the wonders of the Opryland Resort by visiting the ICE!
 Winter Wonderland, the festive Parade of Trees, and the Delta River Flatboat all at your doorstep.

 If you’d prefer to shop, transportation will be provided to Opry Mills, Tennessee’s largest outlet shopping, dining and entertainment destination.

 Meals: B x 2, L x 1, D x 1